-While there haven't been any studies that looked specifically at the effectiveness of protective designations in the US, there are studies that look at the network of protected lands in the US (as classified by the PAD-US) and whether they represent ecological systems accurately.
-The use of the PAD-US dataset in this way indicates that it is recognized and respected as a valid source for information about areas that are effectively protected.
-One of these studies even explicitly recognizes this by stating, "the protected areas network within the continental US is often viewed as one of our best conservation tools for securing vegetation communities and the species they support into the future."
+While there haven't been any studies that looked specifically at the effectiveness of protective designations in the US, there are studies that look at the network of protected lands in the US as classified by the PAD-US and whether they represent ecological systems accurately.
+One such study recognized the effectiveness of the protective designations by stating, "the protected areas network within the continental US is often viewed as one of our best conservation tools for securing vegetation communities and the species they support into the future."
 [184]